scorpjke/VQuick/README.md

-# VietSu: type fast in Vietnamese
+# VQuick: type fast in Vietnamese

  - All words are typed with abbreviations called codes.
 They are usually 2-4 letters long.
  - Codes are formed according to specific clear rules so it's really intuitive and you almost never need to memorize them.